CelalTEMIZ/Connect-Four-/README.md

-# Connect Four
+# Connect Four Game in C++

 - The game of Connect Four is played by two players (Computer Vs Player or player 1 Vs player 2)

-- Program accepts commands for undo, loading and saving the game board.
+- Program accepts commands for undo, loading and saving the current game board.

 # Compilation